pyricau/bisouland/README.md

  4. put the admin email in the variable `$destinataire` from [web/news/mail.php](web/news/mail.php).

+## Structure

+A Symfony2 application will be the entry point of every requests.
+If the route is not found, the legacy application will be boostraped.

+**Warning**: this legacy application lies in the `web` directory and has been created in 2005 while learning web development, which means that tt probably contains security holes, bugs, low quality code and bad design pattern.

 ## Further documentation

 You can find more documentation at the following links: